1vasari/nathan-mccallum.com/books.md

 - Daniel Suarez, Daemon
 - Daniel Suarez, Freedom
 - Dave Eggers, The Circle
+- Dave Leser, Women, Men and the Whole Damn Thing
 - Dean Burnett, The Idiot Brain
 - Dominic Streatfield, A History of the World Since 9/11
 - Fleur Beale, Slide the Corner